 Words to seldom use:

 sat down (sat)

 adverbs (ly words)

-as (editors hate the overuse of this word.
+as (All editors strongly dislike the overuse of this word.
 It usually throws the chronology of the sentence off rather than indicating two things done simultaneously)

 held up (sometimes you can use raised)

 was going (sometimes you can use went)